top of page

 Amiens Cathedral

-The list continues with the largest church in France, and the 23rd largest in the world.
-Like others, churches existed here long before the current cathedral.
+Like many houses of worship in France; churches existed here long before the current cathedral.
 Christianity was brought to Amiens in the 4th century, but the church construction was interrupted by the Vandals in the 5th century and restarted in the 6th century.
-As the previous churches were destroyed by fire; the current church was built in the 12th century, and in 1206 received a relic reported to be the head of St John the Baptist.
+As the previous churches were destroyed by fire; the current church was built in the 12th century.
+Then, in 1206, they received a relic reported to be the head of St John the Baptist.

 This cathedral was listed as a UNESCO World Heritage site in 1981.